La Petite Empreinte – Delicious Wines

 If you would like to learn more about their work you can follow their Instagram account here.
 They have two very young children which has slowed down their Instagram posting but there is still lots to discover about their work in their vineyards and cellar.

-The grapes for the Mas à Tierra Pinot Noir come from Mélissa and Romain’s plot of Pinot Noir, planted in 1990, in the commune of Vincelottes (which is about fifteen kilometres south of the town of Auxerre) in the Yonne department on a hill with a westerly exposure.
+The grapes for this beautiful wine come from a plot of Pinot Noir, planted in 1990, in the commune of Vincelottes in the Yonne department on a hill with a westerly exposure.
+The name, Más a Tierra, is inspired by the name of the island where the real Robinson Crusoe ran aground and is a recognition of the plot’s isolation.

 A brief word about the Saint-Bris commune where these vines grow and the Côte d’Auxerre appellation is one that can be applied to Pinot Noir grown in the area.